Krishnamohan-Yerrabilli/Software-Engineering/README.md

 ## Updation

-I will renovate this one by one day by day, you can fork this repo if you want, I hope it will help someone, have a great day.
+I will renovate time to time, you can fork this repo if you want, I hope it will help someone, have a great day.